sara-sabr/ITStrategy/TeamMandate/Mandate.md

 ## Team's Guiding Principles

-- **Add Value**
+### Add Value

-⋅⋅⋅All efforts must deliver measurable impacts ⋅⋅⋅Implement strategies -- do not be a document factory
+All efforts must deliver measurable impacts.
+Implement strategies -- do not be a document factory

-- **Work collaboratively**
+### Work collaboratively

-⋅⋅⋅Collaborate with anyone and everyone who can _add value_.
+Collaborate with anyone and everyone who can _add value_.
 This includes, but is not limited to, all Canadians, all levels of government, all departments, all private sector organizations, and all governments.

-- **Continuous learning**
+### Continuous learning

-⋅⋅⋅Learning must be a core part of daily activities to ensure up to date, modern, and well researched direction and strategy is provided to guide our actions.
+Learning must be a core part of daily activities to ensure up to date, modern, and well researched direction and strategy is provided to guide our actions.

-- **Lead by Example**
+### Lead by Example

-⋅⋅⋅By using the approaches and technologies we champion, we will be able to better respond to, and anticipate, the challenges that will be faced.
+By using the approaches and technologies we champion, we will be able to better respond to, and anticipate, the challenges that will be faced.

 ## Deliverables